softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE.md

         return ''.join([self.idx_to_char[idx] for idx in indices])
 ```

-###### Building a Decoder-Only TransformerFor simplicity, we'll build a decoder-only transformer similar to GPT:
+#### Building a Decoder-Only Transformer

+For simplicity, we'll build a decoder-only transformer similar to GPT:

 ```python
 class DecoderOnlyLayer(nn.Module):